-Dimensions in Testimony℠ from USC SF offers visitors the rare opportunity to sit across from a Holocaust Survivor and ask them questions about their life and survival.
+Dimensions in Testimony℠ from USC Shoah Foundation offers visitors the rare opportunity to sit across from a Holocaust Survivor and ask them questions about their life and survival.

 It's real time.
 It's groundbreaking.
-Interact with virtual Survivors in a specially designed space, where high-definition holographic interview recordings paired with voice recognition technology enable these incredible people to respond to questions from the audience, inviting one-on-one ‘conversation.’
+Interact with virtual Survivors in a specially designed space, where high-definition interview recordings paired with voice recognition technology enable these incredible people to respond to questions from the audience, inviting one-on-one "conversation."

 Dimensions in Testimony℠ is a collection of interactive biographies from USC Shoah Foundation that enable people to have conversations with pre-recorded video images of Holocaust survivors and other witnesses to genocide.

 Dimensions in Testimony℠ is an initiative by USC Shoah Foundation to record and display testimony in a way that will preserve the dialogue between Holocaust Survivors and learners far into the future.
 Collaborating within the project are Illinois Holocaust Museum and Education Center, with technology by USC Institute for Creative Technologies, and concept by Conscience Display.
 Funding for Dimensions in Testimony℠ was provided in part by Pears Foundation, Louis.
 F. Smith, Melinda Goldrich and Andrea Clayton/Goldrich Family Foundation in honor of Jona Goldrich, and Illinois Holocaust Museum and Education Center.
 Other partners include CANDLES Holocaust Museum and Education Center.